nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 ### `--silent-update`

-Suppresses any UI interaction, downloads and invokes the latest release found and exits afterwards.
+Suppresses any UI, downloads and invokes the latest release found and exits afterwards.

 Does nothing if the product is already up to date.